 The supply shortage of these medicines is caused by manufacturing issues and also an increased global demand (increased prescribing of ADHD medication).

 How long will the shortage last?

-The medicines are expected back in stock later this year.
+The medicines are expected back in stock at different dates between now and mid-2024.
 These dates are indicative only and are subject to change.

 What medicines are affected?